oohtmeel1/NLST_continuing_work/README.md

 `model_architecture.py` <- File containing the various layers of my model.

 `begin_experiment.py` <- File to run the experiment.
-Creates a tensorboard directory to log data, and saves models at several checkpoints. saves resulting metrics to a csv `result_file.csv`.
+Creates a tensorboard directory to log data, and saves models at several checkpoints. saves resulting metrics to a csv `results.csv`.

 Metric Calls
 After the model makes a prediction it will compute the following metrics: